 Firmware Inventory and Update

 An OCP implementation can have different types of firmware components for data path, control path, and management path operations.
 It is desirable that OCP NIC 3.0 implementations support an OS-independent Out-Of-Band mechanism for the firmware update.
-Table 46 summarizes out-of-band firmware update requirements.
+It is desirable that the firmware update does not require a system reboot for the new firmware image to become active.
+Table 46 summarizes the firmware inventory and update requirements.

-Table 46: Out-Of-Band Firmware Update Requirements
+Table 46: Firmware Update Requirements